 Some of the interventions that are used within HCAT Schools are:

-In class support, where the teacher or Acheivement and Support Assistant (ASA) may support one or more children to understand the content of the lesson.
+In class support, where the teacher or Achievement and Support Assistant (ASA) may support one or more children to understand the content of the lesson.

 Small group withdrawal, where a member of staff may deliver a short term literacy, numeracy or other intervention to a small group of children.